Factbox: The wealthy behind presidential race

-Individual donors to U.S. presidential candidates can contribute up to $2,500 for the state-by-state party nominating contests and another $2,500 for the general election.
-But independent groups called Super PACs have no limits on what they can raise from individuals, corporations or labor unions.

-Here is a look at wealthy individuals who have contributed at least $1 million to the major political action committees, or PACs, as disclosed to the Federal Election Commission.
+Here is a look at wealthy individuals who have contributed at least $500,000 to the major political action committees, or PACs, as disclosed to the Federal Election Commission.

 RESTORE OUR FUTURE

 * Bob Perry - Houston builder who was a major donor to Swift Boat Veterans for Truth, a group that helped undermine 2004 Democratic presidential nominee John Kerry by attacking his Vietnam War record.
-Total donations: $8 million
+He is also a longtime supporter of Texas Governor Rick Perry.
+Total donations: $4.0 million

-* Sheldon Adelson - billionaire Las Vegas casino magnate who built the Venetian hotel and casino.
-Donation: $5 million

 * Julian Robertson - hedge fund industry legend at Tiger Management.
 Total donations: $1.3 million